thinkbase-ai/DarlMLRestExample/README.md

 It is also entirely possible that there is nothing to be learned from a data set; i.e. that there is nothing in the data that can be used to predict the output.
 This will be evinced by poor results.

 The choice of the number of fuzzy sets determines to a certain extent the complexity of the resulting model if numeric inputs or outputs are present.
 A generalization of Occam's razor predicts that there is an optimum complexity for any model.
 This means that you may find that as you increase the number of fuzzy sets the performance on the training data may improve, but at some point the test data performance may start to get worse.
+You may therefore choose to experiment with the number of fuzzy sets.

 Finally, Lotfi Zadeh, the now deceased inventor of Fuzzy Logic thought of it as _Granular_ computing.
 By this he meant that you could use relatively simple and few blocks to represent quite complex systems.
 This is one of the surprising things about fuzzy logic, that the models created are often much simpler and more robust than those created by purely boolean rule induction.
 If you find yourself worrying too much about the exact definitions of fuzzy sets, you are probably applying machine learning to a system capable of analytic modeling.
 Machine learning is for noisy, ill defined or ephemeral relationships.